SterlingXie/minesweeper/README.md

                         Board columns
   --mines MINES, -m MINES
-                        Number of mines on the board --no-render           Disable rendering for testing purposes --block-size BLOCK_SIZE, -b BLOCK_SIZE
+                        Number of mines on the board --seed SEED, -s SEED  Provide a seed to recreate the same boards.
+  --no-render           Disable rendering for testing purposes --block-size BLOCK_SIZE, -b BLOCK_SIZE
                         Size of each block in pixels --verbose, -v         Increase verbosity

-University of Chicago, CMSC 27200 Spring '23 Konstantinos Ameranis, Lorenzo Orecchia
+University of Chicago, CMSC 27200 Spring '23 Konstantinos Ameranis, Lorenzo Orecchia, Ivan Galakhov
 ```

-When you are done with coding your solution, you can use your solver in the following way `python minesweeper.py -b 40 -v -r 24 -c 30 -m 150`
+When you are done with coding your solution, you can use your solver in the following way `python game.py -b 40 -v -r 24 -c 30 -m 150`